foundinblank/study1adults/04resultsection.md

 Factors: Maingroup & Direction.
 First ANOVA summary is with Accuracy as outcome, second ANOVA summary is FaceChest Ratio.

--   For accuracy, there are main effects of group (p = 0.03) and direction (p &lt; 0.001), and no interactions (p = 0.42).
+-   For accuracy, there are main effects of group (p = 0.01) and direction (p &lt; 0.001), and no interactions (p = 0.42).
--   Posthocs for maingroup tell us that DeafNative and HearingNovice are significantly different (p = 0.02) but no other group-pairs are.
+    -   Posthocs for maingroup tell us that DeafNative and HearingNovice are significantly different (p = 0.005) but no other group-pairs are.
 -   For facechest ratio, there is a main effect of group (p = 0.001), no main effect of direction (p = 0.14), and no interactions (p = 0.61).
     -   Posthocs for maingroup tell us that the main effect was driven by HearingNovice being significantly different from DeafNative (p &lt; 0.01), DeafEarly (p = 0.01), DeafLate (p = 0.01), and HearingLate (p = 0.02).
-No other pairs were significant.
+No other pairs were significant. *recheck p-values*

 ``` r
 data.aov.all <- data %>% filter(aoi=="facechest")